Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - Sea salt, for topping

 - Pour the sweetened condensed milk into a saucepan.
 Set over medium-low heat and stir continuously, until the condensed milk has gone from white to light caramel color, about 30 minutes.
+If it at all clumps up, transfer it to the blender or food processor and pulse until smooth.

-- Preheat oven to 350 degrees F. Lightly grease and line the bottom of the 9x13-inch baking pan with parchment.
+- Preheat oven to 350 degrees F. Lightly grease and line the bottom of the 9×13-inch baking pan with parchment.
 I like to cut the parchment and leave extra little flaps on the sides so the bars are easy to pull out of the pan.

 - In the bowl of a stand-up mixer (or in a large bowl with an electric hand mixer), add the melted butter, brown sugar and white sugar.
 Beat until combined, about 1 minute.
 Next, crack in the eggs and vanilla extract; mix until combined.
 Add the flour, baking powder, baking soda and salt.
 Beat one last time until you no longer see any speckles of flour.
 Pour the cookie dough into the prepared pan, scraping out as much dough as possible; press the dough, spreading it to the edges with your fingers.
 Smooth the top as well as you can.